 Addiction can lower your quality of life and increase your chances of experiencing serious medical and mental health problems.
 Prescription medications like Xanax are prone to abuse and can cause physical dependency.
+Xanax addiction can develop within weeks of taking this prescription anxiety medication exactly as your doctor prescribed.
+What begins as legitimate medical treatment often transforms into physical dependence and psychological addiction without warning.
 Help from a Xanax addiction rehab center is typically needed to fully recover from the physical, cognitive, and emotional impact caused by addiction.

 Substance abuse disorders have reached epidemic levels in the United States, causing drug overdoses to become the leading cause of accidental death.
 Young adults have been hit especially hard, with drug overdoses doubling over the past ten years and becoming the overall leading cause of death among 18 to 25-year-olds.
-At Northern Illinois Recovery Center, we offer a wide range of substance abuse treatment programs, including Xanax addiction rehab.
+At Northern Illinois Recovery Center in Crystal Lake, Illinois, we offer a wide range of substance abuse treatment programs, including Xanax addiction treatment.

 How Does Xanax Work?

-Even though alprazolam is one of the most commonly prescribed benzodiazepines in the United States, there are still numerous side effects that are associated with it.
-If you are taking Xanax, you might experience some of the following:
+Even though alprazolam is one of the most commonly prescribed benzodiazepines in the United States, there are still numerous side effects associated with it.
+If you are taking Xanax, you may experience some of the following:

 • Memory impairment